-Leadership is a hot topic.
+Leadership is a hot topic and even hotter recently is what it means to be a gospel-centered leader in the church.
 Myriads of books dissect it from every angle, universities offer doctoral degrees on it, and leadership gurus debate over the exact combination of personality types and attributes that make the perfect leader.

 While much of this conversation is profitable, perhaps the attempt to produce a formula for making the ultimate leader has caused us to lose the wonder of God’s providence in choosing and using leaders.
 Throughout history, God has raised up men and women, some weak and some strong, some smart and some slow, in certain seasons and certain situations, to accomplish His overarching purposes in the world.
 A distinctly Christian understanding of leadership must be biblically rooted and theologically formed.